gholness1/CarND-LaneLines-P1/writeup_template.md

 Python 3.5.2.
 Otherwise, there is a kernel error when running the Jupyter notebook.
 These issues consumed roughly 80% of the time I spent on this project and made for an experience that was not much fun.

+Attribution of code...
+Some of the Python code I used from my quizzes concerning identificatino of lane lines and the Hough transform.
+For the subplot code, I used Stack Exchange to find examples that I modified for my purposes.
+For the Python polynomial fit function, I consulted sources on the Python.org web-site and Stack Exchange.

 ![alt text][image1]